 Test the model

 Another important aspect of the AI development process is fairly narrow to just this space.
 Once your AI team has assembled a model that they think works, you should be cautious with deploying it into production.
-While you may do this for regular software projects, bugs within those projects can generally be caught and fixed quickly.
+While you may do this for regular software projects, you can generally catch and fix bugs within those projects quickly.

 Leverage API-based abstraction